Program in brief

 Experience coordinator: A full-time experience coordinator arranges didactic experiences, supervises practice sites and preceptors, helps develop rotation experiences that meet competency requirements, plans meaningful education activities for interns and serves as an advisor.

-Campus community: Enjoy access to the technology center, fitness center and sports activities, Career Development Center, library and financial aid services.
+Campus community: Enjoy access to the technology center, fitness center and sports activities, Center for Career and Vocation, library, financial aid, student health, and counseling services.
 Interns may participate in campus-sponsored educational, recreational and spiritual activities.
+Interns have the opportunity to live in university-affiliated housing near campus.

 - Application fee (non-refundable, ($50 prepaid)